lldap/lldap/README.md

 ### Code organization

-* `model/`: Contains the shared data, the interface between front and back-end.
+* `auth/`: Contains the shared structures needed for authentication, the interface between front and back-end.
+In particular, it contains the OPAQUE structures and the JWT format.
-  The data is transferred by being serialized to JSON, for compatibility with other HTTP-based clients.
 * `app/`: The frontend.
 * `src/`: The backend.
   * `domain/`: Domain-specific logic: users, groups, checking passwords...
-  * `infra/`: API, both HTTP and LDAP
+  * `infra/`: API, both GraphQL and LDAP

 ## Authentication